 The role and responsibilities of private and public officials in the development of emergency plans to reduce the human and material losses in time of an emergency.
-Prerequisite(s): Admission to the MS Occupational Safety Management or MS Industrial Hygiene program.
 An additional fee is associated with this course.

 SAFE 5020 - Societal Impact of Occupational Disasters (3)